-But the critical difference between them and us is that where these large managers employ dozens, and in some cases hundreds of quants to manage their trading models, I-System effectively runs the process through one knowledge framework.
-Its capability to track a virtually unlimited number of investment portfolios and trading strategies in any security market implies that I-System’s ultimate potential is to transcend uncertainty altogether – not by virtue of predicting future outcomes, but by replacing uncertainty with a more predictable asset class: a swarm of autonomous intelligent agents that generate positive expectancy decisions with utmost consistency, free from emotion and distraction and without the need to recruit large teams of costly and fallible analysts and programmers.
+I-System’s ultimate potential is to transcend uncertainty altogether – not by predicting future outcomes, but by replacing uncertainty with a more predictable asset class: a swarm of autonomous intelligent agents that generate positive expectancy decisions with utmost consistency, free from emotion or distraction.

 The road ahead